smatechnologies/azure-vm-java/README.md

 - **Restart Virtual Machine**: Restarts the virtual machine.
 - **Start Virtual Machine**: Starts a virtual machine..

-During the Create, Restart and Start tasks, the connector retrieves the address information for the virtual machine and this can be saved in global properties with opCon for future use.
+During the Create, Restart and Start tasks, the connector retrieves the address information for the virtual machine and this can be saved in global properties for future use.

 # Prerequisites
 - Microsoft Azure Account